-Bold values indicate significant results (p<0.05).
+Bold values indicate significant results (p<0.05), and values in italic indicate results that passed the corrected p-value of 0.005.

 * The results are adjusted for age, BMI, current smoking, race, and a diagnosis of diabetes, hypertension or hyperlipidemia.

+# For each symptom, we corrected for multiple testing by dividing the p-value of 0.05 with the amount of tests performed (10 for each specific symptom), hence the corrected p-value was 0.005.